bhauman/lein-figwheel/README.md

 ### What actually happens

-This plugin starts the cljsbuild auto builder, opens a websocket and a starts static file server.
+This plugin starts the cljsbuild auto builder, opens a websocket and starts static file server.
 When you save a cljs file, cljsbuild will detect that and compile it and other affected files.
 It will then pass a list those changed files off to the figwheel server.
 The